Unlocking Efficiency: The Future of Procurement Automation in 2025

 2. Pilot with Measurable Scope (Month 1-3)

 Start with a bounded use case.
-Example: "Automate security questionnaire responses for enterprise deals over $500K."
+Example: "Automate security questionnaire responses for enterprise deals."
 Clear scope, measurable impact, manageable risk.

 3. Build the Feedback Loop (Ongoing)